 This use case proposes that the oneM2M System shall be able to provide the capability to collect, store time series data as well as monitor the integrity of the data.

 Additionally, the oneM2M System shall be able to provide the capability to monitor the condition of network traffic.

-.
+Source

+Not applicable.